Jatinpandya26/Jatinpandya26/README.md

 ### LinkedIn - https://www.linkedin.com/in/jatinjpnd268/

 ## ⚡ Fun fact: ...
-### I was one of the only Amazon ASI amoung only 10 fellow students across India.
+### I am one of the only 10 Amazon ASI 2.0s across India.
 -->